deitch/booster/README.md

     {id:"10",name:"john",password:"assde232shwsww1323"}

 ##### Parent Validation
 In addition to the usual validations - predefined and function - you have the option to create "parent" validations.
+A field in one item is only allowed a certain value if the field in another related item matches it.

+This is best explained with an example.

 You have a model called `category` and another called `article`.
-Each `article` belongs to one, and just one, category (for the database-minded, N:1 relationship.
+Each `article` belongs to one, and just one, category (for the database-minded, N:1 relationship).
 In addition, both articles and categories have a field called `status`, which can be set to "published" or "draft".
 Well, then, your models look like this:

 ````JavaScript